Multi-dimensional data is the ultimate proptech market hedge

 Enterprise value for every stage

-Whether you are a seed-stage founder trying to prove your unit economics or an enterprise leader looking to trim the fat, multi-dimensional data provides a path forward:
+Whether you're a seed-stage founder trying to prove your efficiency or an enterprise leader looking to trim the fat, multi-dimensional data provides a path forward:

 - For the startup: The "startup struggle" is usually a search for credibility.
-When you walk into a VC pitch today, showing that your platform is built on Cotality’s high-fidelity AVMs and climate risk data proves that you have built-in institutional-grade guardrails.
+When you walk into a venture capital pitch, showing that your platform is built on Cotality’s high-fidelity AVMs and climate risk data proves that you have built-in institutional-grade guardrails.
 It shows you aren't just guessing; you’re calculating.

 The tools of the trade

 To survive 2026, proptechs must move beyond basic public records.
-You need a tech stack that views a property in 3D: its value, its physical integrity, and its environmental future.
+You need a tech stack capable of viewing a property in 3D: its value, its physical integrity, and its environmental future.

 - AVM: In a volatile market, yesterday’s price is irrelevant.
 Our AVMs provide real-time, high-accuracy valuations that reflect current market pressures, not 2021 fantasies.